jona32u4hm/lab5/README.txt

 ## Compilation and Execution

-To compile just run make, it will generate a test executable so just run ./test in orded to execute the domonstration
+To compile just run make, it will generate a test executable so just run ./test in order to execute the domonstration
 It will contain a demonstration of every feature.
 It is advised to revise the main.c to undesrtand how the demonstration is implemented
 Also, be sure to read the source code to fully understand how everything is implemented as well as error management